Flow-Based-Cartograms/go_cart/README.md

 sudo ./autobuild.sh
 ```

-3. The `cartogram` executable can be found under `cartogram_generator/`.
-To install it, run the following command:
+3. The `cartogram` executable can be found in the root directory of the repository.
+To add the generator to your list of binaries, and access it outside this directory, please run the following command:
 ```
 sudo make install
 ```